mackler/hdkeygen/README.md

     target/universal/stage/bin/hdkeygen

-If you want to generate file-pars for account numbers 3 and 4 (omitting the path of the executable):
+If you want to generate key files for accounts 3 and 4 (omitting the path of the executable):

     hgkeygen --account 3 --count 2